WDCH-FM: WNAV-FM

 WNAV-FM signed on along with WNAV (1430 AM) on April 22, 1949, with studios located at 89 West Street in Annapolis.

 As FM radios were still relatively rare in 1949, WNAV-FM aired beautiful music that was used for "storecasting": a subscription service aimed for stores to use as background music, with limited advertising and announcements aimed at shoppers.
 Though the broadcasts were not encrypted or restricted in any way, the programming was not intended for reception by the general public; subscribers had specialized receivers to insert announcements for their shoppers.
-By 1959, WNAV-FM claimed to have 150 supermarket customers in a 100-mile radius: west to the Washington metropolitan area, north to Westminster, south to Onancock, Virginia and east to Elkton.
+By 1959, WNAV-FM claimed to have 150 supermarket customers in a 100 mi radius: west to the Washington metropolitan area, north to Westminster, south to Onancock, Virginia, and east to Elkton.

 However, the Federal Communications Commission (FCC) had always scrutinized such "functional music operations" on FM, considering it and transitcasting (a similar concept aimed at bus and streetcar riders) to be an improper use of the public airwaves.
 It reasoned that if a station could be received by the general public, it should provide programming intended for the general public.
 In 1955, it first proposed requiring these stations to place their subscription content on a subcarrier, which would need a purpose-built receiver.
 This was colloquially referred to at the time as "multiplexing", leading to the back-formed term of "simplexing" to refer to the broadcast of content for subscribers.
 FM stations protested that their potential audiences were so small that they could not survive without the stream of subscription income.
 After several delays, the commission set the date of the rule change on January 1, 1958.
 WNAV-FM was one of several FM stations that sought a waiver to continue, but was denied.
 However, the rule change to require multiplexing was subject to litigation.
 In 1959, the United States Supreme Court refused to overturn a lower-court ruling which blocked the new rule, and the FCC rescinded it on its own pending further study.

 Increasing audiences for FM eventually allowed stations to survive on their own; by 1963, WNAV-FM was one of four remaining FM stations in the country that still performed storecasting, and one of only two outside of the Chicago market.
 With public opposition now having dried up, the FCC finally banned simplexing effective December 31, 1964; WNAV-FM received an exemption through July 1, 1965, which allowed it time to install a new 50 kW transmitter.
 It continued with the beautiful music format.

 In 1983, the station changed its call sign to WLOM-FM.